mfaustin/mfaustin.github.io/_posts/2021-10-05-ProjectOneSummary558.md

 With all the tough times we've had the last year and a half with the pandemic, I decided to go with the pokemon API because it seemed more light hearted.
 I had a big learning curve though because I'd never played or read much about pokemon before this project.

-Thankfully the github parts of the assignment worked as expected without problems.
-I did need to alter some formatting at the end so that output would appear as expected in the github doc.
+Most of the github part of the project worked as expected.
+However, I did run into some issues after we were able to change our repo to public and turn on github pages.
+The formatting had been fine in the README.md file but some of it was garbled for the github page.
+I needed to manully add more kable functions and change some ordered lists to unordered lists to make all formatting come out as expected.

 I spent a few days just going through the pokemon documentation and learning what kind of data the API returns.
 I also learned just enough about pokemon to understand the data.
 I focused first on endpoints that appeared to have data that I could later use for analysis.